VanniLeonardo/Prosthetic-Arm/README.md

 - [License](#license)

 ## Features
-- **EEG-Based Control:** The prosthetic arm is controlled using brain signals, allowing for intuitive manipulation.
+- **EEG-Based Control:** The prosthetic arm is operated using brain signals (EEG), allowing intuitive control and natural movement.
-- **Computer Vision for Object Detection:** The system uses pre-trained YOLO models to detect objects in real-time and adjusts the prosthetic hand’s position for successful grasping.
+- **Computer Vision for Object Detection and Grasping:** The system uses YOLOv11 for real-time object detection, positioning the prosthetic hand correctly for successful grasps based on feedback.
+- **Real-Time Grasp Detection:** Integrated computer vision for determining the best grasp configuration for various objects using bounding boxes, segmentation, and a Vision Language Model (VLM).
-- **Sensors for Safe Interaction:** The arm is equipped with force and temperature sensors to provide feedback and prevent excessive pressure on objects or the user.
+- **Sensors for Safe Interaction:** Equipped with force and temperature sensors to ensure safe and adaptive interaction with objects.
-- **ROS2 Integration:** The project utilizes ROS2 for smooth communication between the various components (EEG, sensors, computer vision).
+- **ROS2 Integration:** ROS2 is used for seamless communication between the arm, computer vision, EEG module, and sensor feedback.

 ## Project Structure